zabbix/zabbix/templates/app/php-fpm_http/README.md

 Note that this solution supports https and redirects.

+## Requirements

+Zabbix version: 6.4 and higher.

+## Tested versions

-This template was tested on:
+This template has been tested on:

-- PHP, version 7
+- PHP 7

+## Configuration

+> Zabbix should be configured according to instructions in the [Templates out of the box](https://www.zabbix.com/documentation/6.4/manual/config/templates_out_of_the_box) section.

 ## Setup

-> See [Zabbix template operation](https://www.zabbix.com/documentation/6.4/manual/config/templates_out_of_the_box/http) for basic instructions.

 1. Open the php-fpm configuration file and enable the status page as shown.
     ```